Tibet Tours & Trips

 Tibet Travel with On The Go Tours

-As the home of the Dalai Lama, and brimming with sacred temples and ancient monasteries draped in prayer flags, Tibet also offers an unique insight into Buddhism.
-We offer a choice of tours to Tibet in 2019 and 2020, including a guided group tour starting in China and a private itinerary focusing solely on this fascinating country.
+As the home of the Dalai Lama, and brimming with sacred temples and ancient monasteries draped in prayer flags, Tibet also offers a unique insight into Buddhism.
+Browse our range of Tibet tours below and don't hesitate to reach out to our team if you would like to start planning your own visit to Tibet.